What is MCP?

 Other clients

-For other MCP-compatible clients:Add server configuration
+For other MCP-compatible clients:Find configuration location

 Using the MCP server